Keeping Critters Out of Your Campsite or Cabin

 When not cooking or eating food, keep it secured in containers that seal, and consider cups with lids rather than open cans, bottles or mugs.
 Repellents are available in both chemical and natural forms, but make sure to read the labels so you know what animals they work – or don’t work – against.
 You may need several of these products, depending on what is commonly found in the area.

 Use insect-repelling sprays or lotions for your skin, especially if you plan to do some hiking among high vegetation.
 And have a handy tick remover, as can be found in any pet supply store, in case one happens to attach itself to you.
-Make sure to check yourself thoroughly after such treks, as you could easily pick one of these bloodsuckers up without your knowing.
+Make sure to check yourself thoroughly after such treks, as you could easily pick one of these bloodsuckers up without your knowledge.

 If you come across a snake or scorpion, avoid them at all costs.
 And if one makes its way into your campground, move away and allow it to continue on unthreatened.
 A bite or sting will require medical attention, not to mention how badly it would hurt, so err on the side of caution.